taw00/element-rpm/README.md

 1. Follow the steps described above to install the repository configure file.
    _You will have to refresh it if you have done this before today._
-2. Disable the stable repo and enable the testing repo...
+2. Disable the stable repository and enable the testing repository...
 ```
 # Fedora (any version) and RHEL/CentOS (version 8) only
 sudo dnf config-manager --set-disabled riot-stable